BVLC/caffe/docs/installation.md

     make test
     make runtest

-Note that there is no GPU in your machine, building and running CPU-only works, but GPU tests will naturally fail.
+Note that if there is no GPU in your machine, building and running CPU-only works, but GPU tests will naturally fail.

 To compile the python and MATLAB wrappers do `make pycaffe` and `make matcaffe` respectively.
 Be sure to set your MATLAB and python paths in `Makefile.config` first!